Doing hard interval training workouts forces your body to go past race pace, which happens at the beginning in mass starts.

 The FIS has laid out the race courses so that approximately 50% of a 10k or 15k race is on up-hills.
 25% is in flat terrain and another 25% is on downhills.
 This is the same for Masters athletes who are competing in the annual world cup.

-That means you will spend anywhere from a few seconds up to a few minutes of time on any one type of terrain.
-It also means, that you are constantly changing your gears while racing.
-And that's why hard interval training workouts are important.
+a few minutes of time on any one type of terrain.
+It also means, that you are

 Examples of sprint intervals: